 - Copy of Contract Agreement - Business invoice(s) from the contractor submitted to you - \ The DWC11-IC "Notice of Designation of Independent Contractor" form is filed and maintained by the State of Rhode Island's Department of Labor and Training.
 Additional information and instructions for filing the form on-line can be obtained at the RI Department of Labor and Training's website: dlt.ri.gov/wc/employers/

-Note: Despite provision of these documents, Beacon Mutual as well as the Rhode Island Workers' Compensation Court, may still determine that there is an employer/employee relationship between you and the contractor.
+Note: Despite provision of these documents, Beacon Mutual as well as the state-specific workers' compensation court, may still determine that there is an employer/employee relationship between you and the contractor.